Yujie77/final/README.md

  Climbing, Eating, Foraging, Other Activities, Kuks, Quaas, Moans, Tail flags, Tail twitches, Approaches, Indifferent, Runs from)
 Finally, there is a general stats about the sightings.
 We pick five attributes and summary the statistics (including running, chasing, climbing, eating and foraging).

-For the application of maps, it will show a map that displays the location of the squirrel sightings on an OpenStreets map.
+For the application of maps, it shows a map that displays the location of the squirrel sightings on an OpenStreets map.

 ## 2. Group name